na-na-hi/renget/archive/CSP_Brushes_Public_Edit.md

 !!! info
     - Textures can be exported by applying to default brushes and exporting
     - Brushes are searchable by ID
+	- Thumbnails consistently follow this format `/xx/yy/---yyxx/thumbnail` and exist even when the item is deleted
     - [Wishlist Rentry](https://rentry.org/Brush_Wishlist) For listing brushes people want
     - [Translated Plugin Rentry](https://rentry.org/CSP_English_Plugins)
+	- [Markdown extraction button](https://rentry.org/CSP_markdown_script) userscript that extracts all the necessary info already formatted and ready to past on any given asset store link.
 ***
 [TOC2]
 ***